deadlyfingers/blog/_posts/2015-07-30-developing-a-peer-to-peer-web-for-ios.md

 There are three main parts or layers in the Thali iOS project:

 1. ### Cordova

-  - All demo UI code is handled by "thali\_main.js" script.
+- All demo UI code is handled by "thali_main.js" script.

 2. ### JXCore

 - UI actions will trigger a call to functions in "app.js" script which is responsible for running all our Node.js code and calling the native methods as documented in the [Thali common API.](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_0_matthewp/doc/api/connectivity.md)

 3. ### Native Plugins

 - All native methods called from JXCore are registered in "THEAppContext.m" `defineJavaScriptExtensions` method

 ## What about Android p2p?

-Morecategories: code about Thali for Android is available on [Dr Jukka's blog](http://www.drjukka.com/blog/wordpress/?p=140).
+More info about Thali for Android is available on [Dr Jukka's blog](http://www.drjukka.com/blog/wordpress/?p=140).

 ## What about iOS and Android p2p?

-Morecategories: code about future Thali development including iOS and Android p2p interoperability is documented on [Thali stories](http://thaliproject.org/stories).
+More info about future Thali development including iOS and Android p2p interoperability is documented on [Thali stories](http://thaliproject.org/stories).